- Home ›

 It’s easier to have a productive conversation with someone after your emotions have settled.
 After you’ve started the healing process, practice communicating with each other regarding important information.

-Check in with your feelings to make sure that any pain you’re still feeling isn’t motivating your choices or communication style.
-You may hit a few bumps along the road at first, but it will become easier with time.
+Check in with your feelings to ensure that any pain you’re still feeling isn’t motivating your choices or communication style.
+You may hit a few bumps along the road initially, but it will become easier with time.

 4. Focus on the Goals You Share